drmjc/evernote2onenote/README.md

 4. todo lists are imported as bullet lists with ticks and squares as icons
 5. You can't use your computer while this is running, as OneNote needs to have the focus
 6. I could have used the Microsoft Graph API but that seemed more complex to complete in a weekend
+7. I've left all the debugging statements on

 # WARRANTY
 This code comes with no warranty.
 You should backup your OneNote notebook before using.
-I share software in the hope that it is useful to you.
+I share this software in the hope that it is useful to you.
 I will be turning off my Evernote subscription and I don't expect i'll be actively supporting this.

 # MIT LICENSE